asmaulhusnabd/knowledge_graph_cmput656/semeval/README.md

-AGGCN for SemEval task 8
+Our Model for SemEval task 8
 ==========

 ## Requirements

-Our model was trained on GTX 1080 .
+Our model was trained on GPU (compute canada) .

 - Python 3 (tested on 3.6.8)